Fischerbit/hello-world/README.md

 # hello-world
-My first repository, used to experiment with and learn git
+My first repository, used to experiment with git and learn how it works